beardymcjohnface/workshop2022/pages/focus.md

 ## Running FOCUS

 Lucky for us, FOCUS has already been downloaded and configured with a database.
 This means are ready to run FOCUS!\
-(If you need to install SUPER-FOCUS in the future you should refer to the [FOCUS github](https://github.com/metageni/FOCUS) for instructions)
+(If you need to install FOCUS in the future you should refer to the [FOCUS github](https://github.com/metageni/FOCUS) for instructions)

 Run the command
 ```